 Office 365 Security: Keeping Your Data Protected

 Today’s workplace gives IT teams a challenge on two fronts.
-First, many employees want to work on multiple devices and use tools such as messaging and Skype to communicate.
+First, many employees want to work on multiple devices and use messaging tools to communicate.
 After all, that’s what they’re used to in their personal lives.
 But that causes many IT teams to grapple with how to offer flexibility while maintaining security and control over their data.

 And, although many IT teams turn to third-party security tools to help protect their data and gain confidence in their cloud solutions, such tools can be expensive.
 They also quickly become a hassle to manage, since you must deal with multiple vendors and add-ons.